xiaoxiae/slama.dev/_posts/2022-06-25-introduction.md

 _Over the course of this year, I created a well-received "Introduction to Manim" series for [KSP](https://ksp.mff.cuni.cz/) (Czech CS-oriented correspondence seminar), so it made sense to make it more accessible by translating it to English and publish it here._

----
+- .
+{:toc}

 Animations are better than pictures, be it when presenting interesting ideas or visualizing algorithms.
-That is why it's convenient to know how to create them, ideally programmatically.
+That is why it's useful to know how to create them, ideally programmatically.
 This is the main motivation behind learning **Manim** -- a Python library created by Grant Sanderson ([3b1b](https://www.youtube.com/c/3blue1brown)), which this multipart series aims to cover.

 ### Preface